MuhiimAli/search/README.txt

     RESULTS: exits out of search

 ---------Test emptier wiki------- #tests wiki with pages and titles but no text
+"""Tests if wikis with pages that have no text returns results for words in the title since that is the only place that terms can be extracted from besides the text.
+For all other searches, there should be no results."""

 WITH PAGERANK
 In the terminal, type: python3 query.py --pagerank titlefiles/emptierTitles.txt docfiles/emptierDocs.txt wordfiles/emptierWords.txt